John Haase (author): Haase as author

-Me and the Arch Kook Petulia takes a searingly satirical look at the America of the 1960s.
-It is the story of an affair between a middle-aged doctor, in the midst of a divorce, and a self-described kook who wants to have an affair because she has been married for six months and has not had one yet.
+Me and the Arch Kook Petulia (1966) takes a satirical look at the America of the 1960s.
+It is the story of an affair between a middle-aged doctor in the midst of a divorce and a self-described kook who wants to have an affair because she has been married for six months and has not had one yet.
 Haase was not happy with the adaptation for screen.
 However the release of Lester's film was greeted with acclaim.
 The New York Times, commenting in July 2006 on a DVD collection of comedies from the 1960s and 1970s, called Petulia the most notable of a group of groundbreaking films from the 1960s.